Paradoxical behavior in Collatz sequences: Abstract

 \section{Abstract}

-On the set of positive integers, we consider an iterated process that sends $n$ to $\frac{3n+1}{2}$ or to $\frac{n}{2}$ depending on the parity of $n$.
-According to a conjecture due to Collatz, all such sequences end up in the cycle $(1,2)$.
-In a seminal paper, Terras further conjectured that the proportion of odd terms encountered when starting from $n\geq2$ is sufficient to determine its stopping time, namely, the number of iterations needed to descend below $n$.
-However, when iterating beyond the stopping time, there exist ``paradoxical'' sequences for which the first term is unexpectedly exceeded.
-In the present study, we show that this topic is strongly linked to the Collatz conjecture.
-Moreover, this non-typical behavior seems to occur finitely many times apart from the trivial cycle, thus lending support to Terras' conjecture.
+On the set of positive integers, we consider the iterative process that maps $n$ to either $\frac{3n+1}{2}$ or $\frac{n}{2}$ depending on the parity of $n$.
+The Collatz conjecture states that all such sequences eventually enter the trivial cycle $(1,2)$.
+In a seminal paper, Terras further conjectured that the proportion of odd terms encountered when starting with an integer $n\geq2$ is sufficient to determine its stopping time, namely, the number of iterations needed to descend below $n$.
+However, when iterating beyond the stopping time, there exist ``paradoxical'' sequences of finite length whose first term is unexpectedly exceeded, given the proportion of odd terms.
+In the present study, we show that this non-typical behavior is closely related to the Collatz conjecture.
+Furthermore, we find that it most likely occurs finitely many times, thus lending support to Terras' conjecture.